Green issues, our environment and the UK

 It could be suggested that there is an unhealthy link between the Tory Party and the energy “big 6”, which is detrimental to the British people, Europe and our environment.

-Solar panels must not be the only U.K response to greener energy.
+Solar panels must not be the only U.K response to a greener energy.

 The scheme also created a small but significant industry of solar panel providers & installers.
 Employment.
 The only obvious losers concerning this scheme were the “big 6” energy companies.
 U.K green issues get blocked at every turn.